dhia680/Encoder-Decoder-Translation-Project/README.md

 ## The Project
 - This is an academic project in the context of a "introduction to software development" course at Ecole des Ponts.
 - The dataset exists in the folder Dataset and was taken from Kaggle open datasets.
 - The provided python notebook contains data preprocessing and vectorization, model definition and training and inference.
+It's the main part of the project.
 - The web interface is developed using python for backend and html/js/css for frontend.

 ### Requirements :